Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

     Some History; Help and Examples for the LibreOffice SDK (``lodoc``, ``loguide``);
     Office as a Process; Common Structures (Interface, Property, Service, and Component);
-    Service and Interface Inheritance Hierarchies; the Frame- Controller-Model (FCM) Relationship; Extensions; Comparison with Basic
+    Service and Interface Inheritance Hierarchies; the Frame-Controller-Model (FCM) Relationship; Extensions; Comparison with Basic

 This chapter describes LibreOffice API concepts without resorting to code (that comes along in the next chapter).
 These concepts include Office as a (possibly networked) process, the interface, property, service,